MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-command.md

 ## See also

-The `.alter-merge` table command has similar functionality.
+Use `.alter-merge` when you wish to preserve the table settings and only override or expand certain columns.
 For more information, see [.alter-merge table](../management/alter-merge-table-command.md).